 Automotive engineering students from Sun Devil Motorsports build a Formula race car from scratch for a national design competition.
 NASCAR mechanics create engine parts in a 3D printer, climatologists track the rapid rise of car interior temperatures during summertime and a psychologist simulates bad driving behavior to help program safety software into autonomous vehicles.

-Biochemists test a cancer prevention vaccine for dogs; A computational biologist explains how elephants have genes that destroy cancer before it spreads; A computer scientist uses social media data to help victims of natural disasters communicate with rescuers; A glassblower shapes custom goblets and tools for science laboratories.
+Biochemists test a cancer prevention vaccine for dogs, and a computational biologist explains how elephants have genes that destroy cancer before it spreads.
+A computer scientist uses social media data to help victims of natural disasters communicate with rescuers, and a glassblower shapes custom goblets and tools for science laboratories.

-NASA’s DAWN orbiter uses an ion engine to survey dwarf planet Ceres and the asteroid Vesta; Astrophysicists launch a balloon carrying a 5,000-pound telescope into the stratosphere over Antarctica; NASA tests its Orion parachute system over an Army bombing range; A geologist examines rock samples and oxygen molecules to study planet Earth’s “Great Oxidation Event” 2.5 billion years ago.
+NASA’s DAWN orbiter uses an ion engine to survey dwarf planet Ceres and the asteroid Vesta.
+Astrophysicists launch a balloon carrying a 5,000-pound telescope into the stratosphere over Antarctica.
+NASA tests its Orion parachute system over an Army bombing range, and a geologist examines rock samples and oxygen molecules to study planet Earth’s “Great Oxidation Event” 2.5 billion years ago.

-Examine gadgets that can improve our safety and strength: drones to help search-and-rescue operations, nanotech that’s helping fight tuberculosis and an ASU lab that’s in a race against other infections and infectious diseases.
+Examine gadgets that can improve our safety and strength: drones to help search-and-rescue operations, nanotech that’s helping fight tuberculosis, a suit that hasten rehabilitation, and an ASU lab that’s in a race against other infections and infectious diseases.

 Evolution has programmed incredible abilities into the genetic codes of Earth’s unique animals.
 Biologists look at animal genes, behavior, and cell structure to see how they’ve overcome health problems still faced by humans.